antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 *Note: To store genecategories and/or tracks you have to be logged in).
 For this part creating a user account and/or login if you haven't done so is neccessary*

 Generate a list of differentially expressed genes between MSI-MSS annotated tumors.
-Select again the â€˜Tumor Colon - Watanabe - 84 - MAS5.0 - u133p2â€™ dataset.
-Select â€œFind Differential expression between groups.
-Adapt the following settings in the â€œselection criteriaâ€� panel, set test p-value to 0.001 and Correct for Multiple testing to Bonferroni.
+Select again the *Tumor Colon - Watanabe - 84 - MAS5.0 - u133p2* dataset.
+Select *Find Differential expression between groups*.
+Adapt the following settings in the **selection criteria** panel, set test **p-value** to *0.001* and **Correct for Multiple testing** to *Bonferroni*.

 In the right panel you can store your result as a genecategory.
 Give the list a meaningful name and store you result in the personal track section (Note: The 24 hrs option deletes your stored results automatically after 24 hrs).